vaishnavivs285/beauty-dashboard/README.md

    git clone https://github.com/yourusername/beauty-brand-dashboard.git
    cd beauty-brand-dashboard

-2. Install Dependencies
+Step 2: Install Dependencies
   pip install -r requirements.txt

- 3. Run the application
+ Step 3: Run the Application
     streamlit run beauty_dashboard_app.py

-  4. Access the Dashboard
+    Step 4: Access the Dashboard
-       The app will open automatically in your browser at: http://localhost:8501
+ The app will open automatically in your browser at:
+       http://localhost:8501

-  ##Optional: AI Insights Configuration
+  ##6.
+Optional: AI Insights Configuration

 To enable AI-generated insights, create a file at:
                .streamlit/secrets.toml
-     Add your API key:
+     Then add your API key:
      OPENAI_API_KEY = "your_openai_api_key_here"
-      If you don’t have an API key, you can disable that section in the code (the dashboard will still work normally).
+     If you don’t have an API key, you can disable that section in the code — the dashboard will still function normally.

-  ###7.
-Future Enhancements
+  ### 7. Future Enhancements

        Integration with real Google Trends data

-        Brand sentiment analysis via social media data Product review mining and clustering
+       Brand sentiment analysis via social media data

+       Product review mining and clustering

        Recommendation engine for personalized beauty suggestions